 - References must be in the form of hyperlinks, linked to the keywords in the body of the submission.

-- At the end of the blog piece, author must list down both offline and online references.
+- At the end of the blog piece, the author must list down only offline references.

 - Co-authorship for blog posts is permitted.
 However, the number of co-authors shall not exceed two.